Rowlinsons Banner Image

 Commercial Lease Extensions FAQs

-What is a new leaseholder agreement?
+What is a renewal lease?

 This is a legal document that sets out the updated terms of your lease.
 It replaces the old lease and confirms the new arrangement, whether through renewal or extension.